U.S. House passes bill to raise federal minimum wage to $15 an hour

 Unions and labor groups, who brought the $15 minimum wage bill onto the national stage, see the passage of the bill as a key step towards building support among voters in Republican-dominated states and districts.

+“Walmart, the largest private employer in the country, pays so low that many employees depend on food stamps to survive,” she said.
+“They won’t change unless they’re forced to.
+That’s why the Raise the Wage Act has our full support.”

+Walmart has said it pays an average of $17.50 an hour to its hourly employees, including benefits.

-Reporting by Nandita Bose; editing by Bernadette Baum and Diane Craft
+Reporting by Nandita Bose; additional reporting by Richard Cowan and Susan Heavey in Washington; editing by Bernadette Baum and Diane Craft